-[APPELLANT COUNSEL]: Your Honor, my recollection was that it -- that the word rebuttable was in there, that there was some language that -- what I don't want the jury to think is that an inference is mandatory or somehow mandates that they find -
+[APPELLANT COUNSEL]: Your Honor, my recollection was that it -- that the word rebuttable was in there, that there was some language that -- what I

 COURT: That is why I am going to use the word permits, permits an inference.
 Must be based upon the direct and circumstantial evidence presented.
 I think that is a fair and proper summary of the status of the law on that point.
 I don't know that it particularly changes either of your positions, but I feel constrained to correct what now appears to be a misstatement of the law.
 Any other suggestions?